tiagodeliberali/blog/docs/initial_tcp_server.md

     }
 ```

-Considering our basic scenario, we must define our protocol to produce, consume and close a connection with our service.
-Our initial version could be as simple as checking the fisrt character caming in the TCP request.
+Considering our basic scenario, we must define our protocol to produce, consume, and close a connection with our service.
+Our initial version could be as simple as checking the first character coming in the TCP request.

 - If we receive a `p`, we will add the content to our queue
-- A `c` will be understood a request to return the next content
+- A `c` will be understood as a request to return the next content
 - To close the connection, we will wait for a `q`

  Here is a implementation for our `handle_connection`: